drewkhoury/gae-demo/README.md

 - Web Server = http://localhost:8080/
 - Admin Console = http://localhost:8000/

-3) Create a new Google Cloud Project and deploy this app:
+### 3) Create a new Google Cloud Project and deploy this app
 ```
 ~/code/gae-demo $  docker-compose up new-deploy
 ```

-Browse to your production-ready application (replace xxx with your project id from step 3):
+Browse to your production-ready application (replace xxx with your project id):
 - https://devops-demo-xxx.appspot.com

+### 4) Deploy the latest code to an existing project

-4) Make any changes you like to the application, then deploy the latest code to an existing project (replace xxx with your project id from step 3):
+Make any changes you like to the application, then deploy the latest code (replace xxx with your project id from step 3).

 ```
 ~/code/gae-demo $  export CLOUDSDK_CORE_PROJECT=devops-demo-xxx
 ~/code/gae-demo $  docker-compose up re-deploy